exakat/exakat/docs/Rules.rst

 ############

-Cannot `'break <http://php.net/manual/en/control-structures.break.php>`_ 0, as this makes no sense.
+Cannot `break <http://php.net/manual/en/control-structures.break.php>`_ 0, as this makes no sense.
 Break 1 is the minimum, and is the default value.

 .. code-block:: php